Let’s first answer the question: what is a suffix?

 Teacher, good-for-nothing teacher

-Now that you’ve seen what you can do with the Italian suffixes, you might want to keep learning Italian online with these free Italian resources:
+Now that you’ve seen how the Italian suffixes work, you might want to keep learning Italian online with these free Italian resources:

 For a complete list of the Italian suffixes, including the suffixes that generate completely different words, you can consult the Italian suffixes Wikipedia page (in Italian).

-If you liked this lesson on the Italian suffixes, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this guide on the Italian suffixes, consider sharing it with your social media friends who are also studying Italian.